Sparksbox

 5. Restrict AI interactions for unverified users.
 If you can't confirm someone is 21+, don't show them recommendations.
 Make the experience non-personalized for unverified traffic.

 These aren't minor updates.
-Most e-commerce platforms would need weeks or months to implement this fully.
+Many e-commerce platforms would need real product and compliance work to implement this fully.

 The Timing Trap